By Apollo 24|7, Published on- 07 December 2022 & Updated on -

 The doctor needs to look at the patient’s medical history to find out the early signs of heart failure.
 Below are some of the diagnostic methods used by an expert to diagnose the condition:

 This is an essential diagnostic procedure that looks after the physical signs of heart failure in other body parts.
-This involves observation of swelling in the foot and ankle, keeping track of high blood pressure, and looking at the BMI of an individual.
+This involves observing swelling in the foot and ankle, keeping track of high blood pressure, and looking at an individual's BMI.
 In addition, the doctor might also listen to the activity in the lungs, which might indicate fluid buildup and heart murmur.
 In some cases, the doctor might also look at the veins in the neck, and check for fluid buildup in the abdomen or legs.

 An ECG is one of the most effective and standard methods to identify heart problems.
 The sound waves and rhythm of the heart are captured in this method to look for irregularities.
 This test helps in evaluating the damage to a heart.
 An ECG also helps determine the underlying causes based on the squeezing and relaxing function of the heart.